openclimatefix/.github/profile/README.md

 ## How to get involved?
 At OCF we are passionate that all the knowledge we produce remains open, to break down intellectual property barriers and subsequently reduce the “time to impact”.
 We therefore encourage external users to use our base code.

-Here how you can get involved:
+Here's how you can get involved:

-* Submit pull requests;
+### GitHub contributions

+* Check out which [Github repositories](https://github.com/openclimatefix?view_as=public#overview-of-ocfs-repositories) are easy to contribute to in [the section below](https://github.com/openclimatefix/.github/edit/os-instructions/profile/README.md#how-easy-is-it-to-get-involved) using our (hopefully) helpful traffic light system 🚦;
-* Have a look at our [List of "good first issues"](https://github.com/search?l=&p=1&q=user%3Aopenclimatefix+label%3A%22good+first+issue%22&ref=advsearch&type=Issues&utf8=%E2%9C%93&state=open) – these are GitHub Issues which describe changes we'd like to make to the code.
+* Have a look at our [List of "good first issues"](https://github.com/search?l=&p=1&q=user%3Aopenclimatefix+label%3A%22good+first+issue%22&ref=advsearch&type=Issues&utf8=%E2%9C%93&state=open) – these are GitHub Issues which do not require extensive familiarity with our code and should help get you started;
+* **Before you submit a pull request**, please ask to be assigned to the issue!
+Some issues are there for us to get back to and unfortunately might be completely inaccessible to OS contribution.
+Asking to be assigned first will prevent you from doing unnecessary work and lets everybody else know you're working on this already, so we don't get multiple PRs for the same issue;
+* Once you're assigned to an issue, submit your PR and tag someone for a review!
 Our coding style is [here](https://github.com/openclimatefix/.github/blob/main/coding_style.md);
-* Check out which [Github repositories](https://github.com/openclimatefix?view_as=public#overview-of-ocfs-repositories) are easy to contribute to in the section below using our (hopefully) helpful traffic light system 🚦;
+* First time contributing?
+Here's a [quick guide from firstcontributions](https://github.com/firstcontributions/first-contributions) to help you get started!

+### Other ways to get involved
 * Sign up to our [newsletter](https://ocfnews.substack.com/?utm_source=substack&utm_medium=web&utm_campaign=substack_profile) and follow us on [Bluesky](https://bsky.app/profile/openclimatefix.org) and [LinkedIn](https://www.linkedin.com/company/19123036/admin/) to learn the latest about our work;
 * Use our datasets on [Hugging Face](https://huggingface.co/openclimatefix) or [EUMETSAT satellite data](https://console.cloud.google.com/marketplace/product/bigquery-public-data/eumetsat-seviri-rss?hl=en-GB&project=solar-pv-nowcasting) and let us know if it was useful;
 * Use our ML models on [Hugging Face](https://huggingface.co/openclimatefix) and let us know if it was useful;